8ta4/spam/README.md

 The full command is `spam init`.
 It spits out a new Google Sheets document with the exact schema the tool expects.

-> What is the `spam` subcommand for running the generation workflows?
+> What is the `spam` subcommand for running the generation Workflows?

 The subcommand is `run`.